rubiq-tech/task_boilerplate/README.md

 The server is ready to go with ES6 syntax, the client and server will reload automatically with any edits you make.<br />

 You will also see any lint errors in the console.

+### Please note:
+In order to add dependencies to either `server` or `client`, install the packages inside the respective directories, NOT in the root directory, as each has its own `package.json` and `node_modules`.